RPi-Distro/pi-gen/README.md

 ## controlling your radio via web interface
 You can control your radio via web interface: try to open `http://radio.local` in a web browser.
 If that does not work then find its IP and in your browser enter `http://[IP of your radio]`.

 If you prefer the command line, you can ssh into your radio (you need to set that up in the `config` file before building the image) and then use `ncmpcpp` to get a nice terminal interface (see some screenshots here: https://rybczak.net/ncmpcpp/screenshots/).

 ## ready-to-flash image
 Out of security concerns I recommend you read the [code](https://github.com/RPi-Distro/pi-gen/compare/master...pirateradiohack:master) and build the image yourself.

-But, if you prefer to trust a stranger on the Internet with your Pirate Radio, for your convenience you will find the latest image pre-compiled here: [2019-05-23-Piradio-lite.img](https://github.com/pirateradiohack/PiRadio/releases/download/2019-06-15-PiRadio/2019-06-14-Piradio-lite.img) .
+But, if you prefer to trust a stranger on the Internet with your Pirate Radio, for your convenience you will find the latest image pre-compiled here: [2019-06-14-Piradio-lite.img](https://github.com/pirateradiohack/PiRadio/releases/download/2019-06-15-PiRadio/2019-06-14-Piradio-lite.img).

 Just flash it and configure your wifi.
 You can also optionally configure your own radio streams playlist.

 The files to edit are:
 - wifi: `/etc/wpa_supplicant/wpa_supplicant.conf` (edit this file)
-- playlist: `/home/pi/.config/vlc/playlist.m3u` (create this file)
+- (optionally) playlist: `/home/pi/.config/vlc/playlist.m3u` (create this file)

 You can edit them before or after flashing the image:
 - before flashing you can mount the `.img`.